ikennekwuo-github/se-assignment-1-setting-up-your-developer-environment-ikennekwuo-github/README.md

 1. Select Your Operating System (OS):
    Choose an operating system that best suits your preferences and project requirements.
 Download and Install Windows 11. https://www.microsoft.com/software-download/windows11

+   I tried installing the windows 11 on my computer but I have the windows 10 and am afraid if I download the windows 10 I will lose my files without back them up, hence I did not download it.

 2. Install a Text Editor or Integrated Development Environment (IDE):
    Select and install a text editor or IDE suitable for your programming languages and workflow.
 Download and Install Visual Studio Code. https://code.visualstudio.com/Download

+   On Assignment 2, having already installed visual studio code during the cause of the class I did not delete it to redownload, but though I visited the download page as given in the assignment.

 3. Set Up Version Control System:
    Install Git and configure it on your local machine.
 Create a GitHub account for hosting your repositories.
 Initialize a Git repository for your project and make your first commit. https://github.com

+   Version control system set up was done during the class session, as I was able to create an account on https://github.com, and then also I learnt how to create a repository, did the assignment 2 that was given, by first forking it and then going through the process of changing directory cd and making directory with the assignment, and after which cloning it in the git bash before sending it to the dedicated IDE vs code.

 4. Install Necessary Programming Languages and Runtimes:
   Instal Python from http://wwww.python.org programming language required for your project and install their respective compilers, interpreters, or runtimes.
 Ensure you have the necessary tools to build and execute your code.